 HMNZS ROTOITI - P3569

-Patrol Force: HMNZS ROTOITI is a Protector-class inshore patrol vessel of the Royal New Zealand Navy.
+Patrol Force: HMNZS ROTOITI is a Lake-class inshore patrol vessel of the Royal New Zealand Navy.
 It is one of the Navy's four Inshore Patrol Vessels (IPVs).
 The ships are designed for maritime surveillance and patrol missions around New Zealand’s 15,000-kilometre coast and out to the 200 nautical mile limit of our Exclusive Economic Zone (EEZ).

 The IPVs' primary mission is to ensure the security and prosperity of New Zealanders by undertaking maritime security patrols, surveillance, boarding operations and response to search and rescue call-outs.

 Conceived as part of Project Protector, the ships were built in Whangarei by BAE Systems Australia (formerly Tenix Shipbuilding).

 ROTOITI was delivered to the Ministry of Defence and commissioned into the Royal New Zealand Navy on 17 April 2009.
 ROTOITI is the third ship of this name to serve in the Royal New Zealand Navy and is named after Lake Rotoiti.

 The IPVs' have fully automated control and navigations system, powerful engines, modern communications and surveillance systems, active stabilisers and comfortable accommodation.
 Using their two RHIBs (Rigid Hull Inflatable Boats) the IPVs can undertake boarding operations, surveillance and transport personnel.
 The RHIBs are launched using two automatic davits near the stern of the vessels.
 The ships are highly manoeuvrable and capable of speeds up to 25 knots (46 kilometres per hour).

 The IPVs' have a complement of 24 naval personnel and four Government agency officers.
 They also have the capacity to host 10 additional personnel onboard for general naval training or other duties.